astsu777/bootstrap/README.md

 # Logs
 The output to the console is pretty empty in order to keep everything clean.
 However, a log file is always created in the $HOME folder and is unique for each run.
 This way, it is possible to review errors if required.

-# TODO

-- Merge all application lists into a single one with tags